osrf/gazebo_tutorials/guided_b/tutorial3.md

     [[file:files/ftu4-wheel_visual.png|600px]]

 1. You should now see a smaller cylinder inside a bigger cylinder.
 This is expected as we have only changed the visual geometry but not the collision.
 A 'visual' is the graphical representation of the link and does not affect the physics simulation.
 On the other hand, a 'collision' is used by the physics engine for collision checking.
 To also update the wheel's collision, go to the Collision tab, expand the only collision item, and enter the same Geometry dimensions. `Radius`: 0.3m and `Length`: 0.25m.
-Close the Inspector.
+Click on `OK` to save the changes and close the Inspector.

 1. Now that we have created our first wheel, we'll use it as a template and make another one.
 Select the wheel and click on the Copy icon in the top Toolbar.